ManuelMeinen/SCIONLab_Bandwidth_Limiter/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details

 ## About SCION/SCIONLab
 To learn more about SCIONLab visit: